19hours/sg-statutes/Acts/Infectious Diseases Act.md

 ### Advisory committees

 5\.
-The appropriate Minister may establish one or more advisory committees consisting of such members as he may appoint for the purpose of giving advice to the Director-General or the Director, as the case may be, with regard to such matters arising out of the administration of this Act as are referred to them by the Minister.
+The appropriate Minister may establish one or more advisory committees consisting of such members as he may appoint for the purpose of giving advice to the Director-General or the Director, as the case may be, with regard to such matters arising out of the administration of this Act as are referred to them by the appropriate Minister.

 [4/2002; 5/2003]

+[Act 5 of 2019 wef 25/03/2019]

 ## PART III

 CONTROL OF INFECTIOUS DISEASES WITHIN SINGAPORE

-### Notification of infectious diseases
+### Notification of prescribed infectious diseases

-6\.—(1) Every medical practitioner who has reason to believe or suspect that any person attended or treated by him is suffering from an infectious disease or is a carrier of that disease shall notify the Director within the prescribed time and in such form or manner as the Director may require.
+6\.—(1) Every medical practitioner who has reason to believe or suspect that any person attended or treated by him is suffering from a prescribed infectious disease or is a carrier of that disease shall notify the Director within the prescribed time and in such form or manner as the Director may require.

 [5/2003]

+[Act 5 of 2019 wef 25/03/2019]

-(2) Every person in charge of a laboratory used for the diagnosis of disease who becomes aware of the existence of an infectious disease in the course of his work shall notify the Director within the prescribed time and in such form or manner as the Director may require.
+(2) Every person in charge of a laboratory used for the diagnosis of disease who becomes aware of the existence of a prescribed infectious disease in the course of his work shall notify the Director within the prescribed time and in such form or manner as the Director may require.

 [5/2003]

+[Act 5 of 2019 wef 25/03/2019]

+(3) A person in a prescribed class, who is aware or suspects that —

+(a) another person is suffering from, or is a carrier of, a prescribed infectious disease; or

-(3) Any person who is aware or who suspects that any other person is suffering or has died from or is a carrier of an infectious disease shall notify the Director within the prescribed time and in such form or manner as the Director may require.
+(b) another person has died whilst suffering from, or being a carrier of, a prescribed infectious disease,

+must notify the Director, within the prescribed time and in such form or manner as the Director may require, of the fact in paragraph (a) or (b), as the case may be.

-[5/2003]
+[Act 5 of 2019 wef 25/03/2019]

 (4) Any person who is required to notify the Director under this section shall give any other particulars required by the Director in so far as they can be reasonably ascertained by him or are within his knowledge.

 (5) Any person who fails to comply with the requirements of this section or furnishes as true information which he knows or has reason to believe to be false shall be guilty of an offence.

-(6) When any person who is charged with failing to comply with the requirements of subsection (1), (2) or (3) in relation to the notification of an infectious disease, he shall be presumed to have known of the existence of the disease unless he proves to the satisfaction of the court that he had no such knowledge and could not with reasonable diligence have obtained such knowledge.
+(6) When any person who is charged with failing to comply with the requirements of subsection (1), (2) or (3) in relation to the notification of a prescribed infectious disease, he shall be presumed to have known of the existence of the disease unless he proves to the satisfaction of the court that he had no such knowledge and could not with reasonable diligence have obtained such knowledge.

+[Act 5 of 2019 wef 25/03/2019]

+[Act 5 of 2019 wef 25/03/2019]

 ### Public health surveillance programmes, etc.